MB-System FAQ

 The source code is freely available for download – for free.
 The package can be installed on the latest versions of MacOS, several flavors of Ubuntu and Debian Linux, CygWin for Windows, and as a Docker container.

-The originators and primary developers of MB-System are David W. Caress of the Monterey Bay Aquarium Research Institute (MBARI) and Dale N. Chayes of the Lamont-Doherty Earth Observatory (LDEO) of Columbia University.
+The originators and primary developers of MB-System are David W. Caress, now of the Monterey Bay Aquarium Research Institute (MBARI), and Dale N. Chayes of the Lamont-Doherty Earth Observatory (LDEO) of Columbia University.
 The core MB-System development team also includes Christian dos Santos Ferreira of the Center for Marine Environmental Sciences (MARUM) at the University of Bremen.
 Krystle Anderson of MBARI assisted the team in writing MB-System documentation.
 Val Schmidt, formerly an engineer at LDEO, and now a research engineer at the Center for Coastal and Ocean Mapping at the University of New Hampshire, was the primary author of the first version of the MB-System Cookbook.
 See the bottom of home page for team information.

 The source code for MB-System is written in C, C++, Perl, and Python, and should be portable to Unix-like platforms.
 MB-System can be installed on MacOS, computers running many Linux distributions, BSD, QNX, and other Unix-like operating systems, and Windows with Cygwin extensions.
 See the Download and Install page for instructions.